 To state the (very) obvious: If you don’t fall, you’re less likely to fracture a bone.
 You can also see a physical therapist or personal trainer to work on your balance and core strength, but daily lifestyle and environment tweaks are just as important.
 Shore up your chances of staying safely upright by:

 Removing tripping hazards in your home (loose rugs, furniture, etc.)

 Wearing low-heeled shoes with rubber soles for better grips

 Making all of these changes—cleaning up your diet, moving more, making your

 environment safer, taking medication—may seem overwhelming.
-But by focusing on just one positive tweak at a time, you’ll be closer and closer to your end goal: Living a full life
+But by focusing on just one positive tweak at a time, you’ll be closer and closer to your end goal: Living a full life with osteoporosis.

 Frequently Asked QuestionsOsteoporosis Treatment

 Beyond lifestyle upgrades like following a nourishing diet that includes calcium and vitamin D, and doing weight-bearing exercises most days, there are natural remedies that hold promise for osteoporosis.
 Small studies have suggested acupuncture may increase bone growth in people with the condition.
 Tai Chi has been noted to reduce falling in elderly folks.
 Research has also suggested soy isoflavones, which are phytoestrogens, may slow bone loss, but not enough to replace conventional osteoporosis medications.